libMobility: A Python library for hydrodynamics at the Smoluchowski level: Examples

 To compare the structure of the instability across different gravitational heights and between simulations with and without stochasticity, we compute a characteristic time $t^\star$ for the formation of the fingering instability.
 The characteristic time is defined as

 where $\hat{n}(k_y, t)$ is the Fourier transform of the 1D number density $n(y;t)$, or equivalently the Fourier transform of the 2D number density $n(x,y;t)$ at wavenumber $k_x=0$ (eq.
-10, Usabiaga et al.\cite{MagneticRollers}).
+10, Usabiaga \textit{et al.}\cite{MagneticRollers}).
+Only the furthest 70\% of particles are used to compute $\hat{n}$ to neglect particles that have fallen behind the wavefront.
 We found the need to adjust the lower wavenumber cutoff $k_{\min}$ in the integral to avoid picking up on signals caused by wavelengths larger than the average size of the critters.
-We use $k_{\min}=(0.1, 0.05) \mu m^{-1}$ for $h_g=(1.5, 6.1)a$, respectively, and $k_{\max}=0.25 \mu m^{-1}$ for both.
+We use $k_{\min}=(0.15, 0.1) \mu m^{-1}$ for $h_g=(1.5, 6.1)a$, respectively, and $k_{\max}=0.25 \mu m^{-1}$ for both.
 The top panels of \cref{fig:rollers} show snapshots for both gravitational heights at $t=t^{\star}, 2t^\star$.
 The simulation for $h_g=1.5a$ has critters with a smaller lateral spread in the $y$ direction than the simulation for $h_g=6.1a$, which corresponds to the need for a larger cutoff for $k_{\min}$ in \cref{eq:roller_characteristic_time} when $h_g=1.5a$. \Cref{tab:characteristic_times} shows the characteristic times for all four cases averaged over multiple simulation runs.
-Identical to Usabiaga et al., we see it takes $1.2$x and $1.4$x longer for the instability to form in the stochastic case when $h_g=1.5a$ and $h_g=6.1a$, respectively.
+Identical to Usabiaga \textit{et al.}, we see it takes $1.2$x and $1.4$x longer for the instability to form in the stochastic case when $h_g=1.5a$ and $h_g=6.1a$, respectively.

 To evaluate the structure of the instability, we compute the distribution of particle heights $P(h)$ and the distribution of particle positions along the direction of travel $\rho(x)$ at $t^\star$.
 The lower panels of \cref{fig:rollers} show we are accurately able to reproduce the distributions from the reference data using \libM for all cases, including the smoother distributions that come from correctly including the stochastic dynamics.